 The City's transmission network is comprised of approximately 40 miles of 69 kilovolt ("kV") circuits and 30 miles of 161 kV circuits.
-These transmission facilities carry the output of one generating plant to eight distribution substations within the Columbia area.
-The Electric Utility has one 161 kV interconnection with AmerenUE, two 161 kV interconnections with AECI and three 69 kV interconnections with AECI.
-The Electric Utility also has one 69 kV interconnection each with the City of Fulton and the University of Missouri.
+These transmission facilities carry the output from the City's two generating plants and imported power to eight distribution substations within the Columbia area.
+The Electric Utility has one 161 kV interconnection with AECI and three 69 kV interconnections with AECI.
+The Electric Utility also has one 161 kV interconnection between AmerenUE and AECI.
+The Electric Utility also has one 69 kV interconnection each with the City of Fulton and the

+University of Missouri.
 The Electric Utility has a 69 kV looped system surrounding the City with two looped and one radial 161 kV substations.
 Four 100 mega volt ampere (MVA) and one 168 MVA 161/69 kV autotransformers connect the two systems.
 The City's service area is a compact urban region totaling approximately 60 square miles.
 Transmission interconnections are ties to this system and emanate past the Electric Utility's service area.
 The City is a TO member of MISO.
 As such, the City is eligible for a prorated share of monthly transmission revenues administered by MISO.

 Transmission Service Agreement with AECI.
 The City has entered into an agreement with the AECI, which is effective through June 2027.
 The City pays an energy charge of \$55 per MWH during the term of the agreement in exchange for transmission service.
-The current transmission charge is \$10,844.06 per month.
+The current transmission charge is \$12,916.20 per month.